TreeOfSelf/CarpetSkyAdditions-Reborn/README.md

 You can use [mcaselector](https://github.com/Querz/mcaselector) to fix them.
 Simply download the mcaselector.jar, place it next to your world folder, and run it in a command-line using this command:

-`java -jar mcaselector.jar --mode delete --world 'world' --query 'Palette contains \"trial_spawner,vault\"'`
+`java -jar /usr/local/bin/mcaselector.jar --mode delete --world 'world' --query 'Palette contains "trial_spawner" OR Palette contains "vault"'`
 *Note: This will completely delete any chunks containing vaults/trial spawners so they can be regenerated.
 Use with caution.*

 ## Translations